twitter/activerecord-reputation-system/README.md

 Question.evaluated_by(:votes, @user) #=> [@question]
 ```

-You can use a custom aggregation function, which is a feature available on this fork, but not on the original implementation.
+To use a custom aggregation function you need to provide the name of the method
-You just need to provide the name of the method on the :aggregated_by option, and implement this method on the model.
+on the `:aggregated_by option`, and implement this method on the model.
 On the example below, our aggregation function sums all values and multiply by ten:
 ```ruby
 class Answer < ActiveRecord::Base